The Big Picture On The Risks of Real Estate Investment:

 real estate investment risk

-Spoiler alert: all investments come with risks.
-Real estate investments are no different.
+Spoiler alert: all investments come with risks and real estate investments are no different.

-Keep the following in mind as you consider your next passive investment in real estate.
+Remember the following as you consider your next passive investment in real estate.

 Which Is Riskier: Active or Passive Real Estate Investments?